SENIOR CAMPUS – CREATIVE, CONTEMPORARY, REAL

 Woodleigh’s award-winning Science Centre includes marine biology facilities and dedicated Chemistry, Physics and Biology classrooms for senior students.
 The campus also boasts a fully resourced library, careers centre, sustainability and agriculture/horticulture centre, multipurpose courts, sporting oval and gymnasium.

 In 2015, Woodleigh opened the first three, of six, Homesteads as part of a learning spaces renewal program.
 The new Homesteads 1, 2 and 3 have received multiple awards from The Association for Learning Environments, and Architizer.
-Homestead 6 was opened in 2018 and the redevelopment timeline of Homesteads 4 and 7 will be announced shortly.
+Homestead 6 was opened in 2018 and Homestead 4 in 2022.

 A new VCE centre incorporating classrooms, a dedicated exam space and student common room, opened in 2011.

 Information Technology facilities include networked classrooms, dedicated computer labs and Interactive Whiteboards, which are used throughout the school.

 All Senior Campus students are supplied with a 13" Apple MacBook Pro with a Retina Display and flash storage.

 Please follow the link below to Campion Education to purchase your child's 2023 booklist items.PURCHASE YOUR 2023 BOOKLIST ITEMS NOW!